mehrdadab/XmlSerializer-sample/README.md

 ```
 XmlSerializer serializer = new XmlSerializer(typeof(Inquiry));
 ```
-Here, Inquiery is the object that is going to be serialized.
+Here, Inquiry is the object that is going to be serialized.

 ## Changing encoding
 By default, the xml encoding is utf-16, if you want to change it, you must to use:XmlWriterSettings